slpfd-arml/ARML/README.md

 ## What you DO need

-**On your maintenance machine:**
+**For normal day-to-day maintenance (adding/editing resources): nothing.**
+ARML Editor's browser version runs in Chrome or Edge and needs no install, no Node.js, and no admin rights.
+This is the expected path for almost all maintenance.

+**On a maintenance machine, only if you need to edit the workbook by hand or run the build locally:**
 - Node.js (for running the build) — [download from nodejs.org](https://nodejs.org/)
   - The portable zip version is fine; no admin rights needed
   - Current: v22 or later
+  - **Run `npm install` once inside `ARM-Builder/`** before the first build — it needs `xlsx` and `pdf-lib`, which aren't committed to the repo
 - Excel or compatible spreadsheet app (to edit the workbook)
 - A web browser (to test locally before pushing)

-**Making ARML Editor fully turnkey (optional but recommended):**
+**ARML Editor's local version (fallback only):**
-By default, `ARML Editor/start-ARML-editor.bat` needs Node.js installed on whatever machine runs it.
-To remove that requirement entirely - so the tool works the moment the folder is copied over, with nothing to install and no admin rights needed - drop a portable copy of Node.js into `ARML Editor/node-portable/`.
-Full instructions are in `ARML Editor/node-portable/PLACE-NODE-HERE.txt`; the launcher detects and uses it automatically if it's there, and falls back to a system install if it isn't, so this step can be done at any time, not just up front.
+`start-ARML-editor.bat` needs Node.js on whatever machine runs it.
+A portable copy can be dropped into `node-portable/` to remove that requirement; the launcher detects it automatically and falls back to a system install if it isn't there.
+Details are in ARML Editor's own README.

+This is now a fallback path rather than the main one — the browser version needs none of it.

 **On user devices:**
 - iPad 2 or later, or iPhone 6 or later — the app installs via "Add to Home Screen" in Safari